 Then designate a fixed meeting place and let friends know they’re invited, no RSVP needed.
 Send out personal invites to your most reliable buddies for the first few weeks until they get the idea.
 But after that, it’ll likely run on autopilot.
 To boost engagement, post reminders on your Facebook and social media.

 Finally, don’t forget to be kind to yourself

 It would be awesome to go an entire year crushing it on a daily basis.
 But that kind of intensity really isn’t sustainable.

-When you’re training for a big goal, you’re inevitably going to take breaks due to illness, family commitments, plumbing disasters, and the occasional snow-mageddon.
+When you’re training for a big, long-term goal, you’re inevitably going to take breaks due to illness, family commitments, plumbing disasters, and the occasional snow-mageddon.
 This is totally OK.

 The idea isn’t to do everything perfect.
 It’s to stay in it for the long haul, doing your best, improvising as needed, and (ideally) having some fun.

 How do you motivate yourself to work out for a long-term goal?
 If you’ve got tips, I’m dying to hear them.
 So please comment below to share!